mlafeldt/skeleton-cookbook/TESTING.md

 ## Vagrant

-With [Vagrant](http://vagrantup.com), you can spin up a virtual machine and run your cookbook inside it via Chef Solo or Chef Client.
-The test setup requires to install **Vagrant 1.2.x** from the [Vagrant downloads page](http://downloads.vagrantup.com/).
+With [Vagrant], you can spin up a virtual machine and run your cookbook inside it via Chef Solo or Chef Client.
+The test setup requires to install **Vagrant 1.2.x** from the [Vagrant downloads page].

-You will also need the Berkshelf Vagrant plugin, which will make your cookbook and its dependencies automatically available to Vagrant when creating or provisioning a VM:
+You will also need the [vagrant-berkshelf] plugin, which will make your cookbook and its dependencies automatically available to Vagrant when creating or provisioning a VM: